 2013 Nissan Versa Review

-If you're checking out the 2013 Nissan Versa, there are three important takeaways: It has a low base price, high fuel economy ratings and a below-average safety score.
-The 2013 Nissan Versa has a four-cylinder engine that most critics say provides adequate power.
+If you're checking out the Nissan Versa, there are three important takeaways: It has a low base price, high fuel economy ratings and a below-average safety score.
+The 2013 Versa has a four-cylinder engine that most reviewers say provides adequate power.
 The base Versa comes with a five-speed manual transmission or an optional four-speed automatic, while all other models come with a continuously variable transmission (CVT).
 Reviewers agree that the CVT is well-matched to the engine, delivering smooth, if not overwhelming, power to the front wheels.
 The Versa also gets its best fuel economy estimates with the CVT, delivering an EPA-estimated 31/40 mpg city/highway.
 Reviewers don’t consider the Versa fun to drive, but many reviewers say that its performance is acceptable given the Versa’s low base price.
 Some test drivers say that the Versa leans in fast corners more than they’d like, but they also note that its strong brakes and tight turning radius make it an easy car to drive.

-Reviewers agree that the 2013 Versa has a basic interior, and while some critics consider it price-appropriate, others say that they’re let down by its cheap plastic surfaces.
-On the upside, most reviewers are pleased with the Versa’s spacious cabin, which features a roomy back seat and a large trunk.
+Test drivers agree that the Nissan Versa has a basic interior, and while some critics consider it price-appropriate, others say that they’re let down by its cheap plastic surfaces.
+On the upside, most reviewers are pleased with the 2013 Versa’s spacious cabin, which features a roomy back seat and a large trunk.
 The front seats also offer plenty of head- and legroom.
 One reviewer notes that a 6’6” passenger was comfortable in the Versa’s passenger seat.
 The base Versa is sparsely equipped, and comes with fewer features than most cars in the class.
 A two-speaker stereo with an auxiliary input jack and air conditioning are standard, while options and features available on higher trims include a backup camera, navigation, Bluetooth, keyless entry, push-button start, power windows and door locks, cruise control and an upgraded stereo with satellite radio and a USB port.

 - "Regardless of economy, buyers can be secure in the knowledge that they won't have a very good car-the Versa finished a quite-distant sixth out of sixth in our most recent small-car comparo." -- Car and Driver